sartoriuslib.devices¶

 7f ff ff ff).
 Stops early on

-emits past the last valid index.
-Updates the cached
+device emits past the last valid index.
+A 0x03

 :class:DeviceInfo's